X

 Echinacea (Purple Coneflower)

-When to plant echinacea in Arizona
+When to plant Echinacea in Arizona:

-Start seeds indoors:
+Start seeds indoors: August – September

-Plant transplants outside:
+Plant transplants outside: October – November

-How to grow Purple Coneflower (Echinacea):
+How to grow Echinacea:

 • Grows best from transplant (Echinacea often blooms in the second year, and seeds need cold weather to germinate)